rmsrosa/UnitfulAssets.jl/README.md

 # UnitfulCurrencies

-A supplemental units package for [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) adding a **Currency** dimension 𝐂 with units for the currencies in different countries and the ability to perform the conversions based exchange rate on the date of the desired conversion.
+A supplemental units package for [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) adding a 𝐂𝐔𝐑𝐑𝐄𝐍𝐂𝐘 dimension along with units for currencies in different countries and the ability to perform conversions based on exchange rates of desired dates.

-## Development

-This package is under development.
+This package is not registered and is current under development.

 ## License